Russian Buttercream (aka Condensed Milk Frosting): Your Complete Guide

 HOW:

-The whisk attachment introduced lots of air pockets, so switch over to the paddle attachment and mix on low speed for at least a few minutes to smooth out the frosting (3a).
+The whisk attachment introduced many air pockets, so switch to the paddle attachment and mix on low speed for at least a few minutes to smooth out the frosting (3a).
 Give the frosting a taste and adjust for vanilla and salt, if needed.

 The final frosting should be ultra smooth and creamy (3b).